dljones555/PromptLoader/README.md

 # Overview

 6/24/2025 - MCP support in progress.
 Have checked out [https://www.modelcontextprotocol.io].
 I reactoring this to support Prompts and Roots.

-MCP Server support for Prompts will be differnet, and not so much focused on Web API or method annotation, but root source (file://, https://, API, github and cloud prompt SaaS) named prompt support.
+MCP Server support for Prompts will Roots based (file, github, https:// prompt source) etc. not so much focused on Web API or method annotation, but root source (file://, https://, API, github and cloud prompt SaaS) named prompt support.

 Have also done market research on other prompt management offerings out there.